TIBCOSoftware/be-contribution/README.md

 	git clone https://github.com/tibco/be-contribution.git

  Every contribution has a bundled jar which can be used as-is.
-It should be under '/<modules>/<contribution>/target'.
+It should be under '/module-name/contribution-name/target'.
 E.g.

  	cd /metric/elasticsearch/target

   ### Building

-  However, if you want to make any kind of changes around implementation and/or configuration, you can open the maven project into your choice of editor (Eclipse/IntelliJ/etc) and make appropriate changes.
+  If you want to make any kind of changes around implementation and/or configuration, you can open the maven project into your choice of editor (Eclipse/IntelliJ/etc) and make appropriate changes.

   * Edit `pom.xml` file,
   	- Set <be.home> path to point to the TIBCO Business Events installation home.